Aetherinox/csf-firewall/docs/docs/install/integrations/abuseipdb.md

 <br />

-When you have the desired settings, take note of the values generated within **API Endpoint**:
+When you have the desired settings, scroll down the page and locate the right-side box labeled **API Endpoint**, and take note of the values within the generated URL:

 <figure markdown="span">
     ![AbuseIPDB › Blacklist › Confidence](../../assets/images/install/integrations/abuseipdb/03_confidence.png){ width="350" }